whosonfirst/go-whosonfirst-derivatives/README.md

 ## Motivation

-This is work in progress.
-It basically the `/api` package extracted from the [whosonfirst/go-whosonfirst-spelunker-httpd](https://github.com/whosonfirst/go-whosonfirst-spelunker-httpd).
+This is basically the `/api` package extracted from the [whosonfirst/go-whosonfirst-spelunker-httpd](https://github.com/whosonfirst/go-whosonfirst-spelunker-httpd).

 It provides a simple HTTP server-based interface for serving different machine-reabable representations (derivatives) of Who's On First documents.
 The goal, once it's been proven to work, is to import and use the `net/http` handlers provided by this package in `whosonfirst/go-whosonfirst-spelunker-httpd`.